kletobias/p2022/_projects/spotlight-encoding-9M-document-corpus.md

 ## Summary

-**TL;DR – Encoding an 8.8 M‑document corpus on GPU is a constrained optimisation problem: maximise throughput while keeping the peak device‐memory footprintbelow the hardware limit.
-The key levers are the _micro‑batch_ size passed to the encoder (`encode_batch`) and the _queue‑batch_ you feed to FAISS (`BATCH = k · encode_batch`).
-If either lever is set too high you hit `cudaMalloc`/OOM after hours of work; if set too low you leave 10‑20 GPU‑hours of performance on the table.
-A small autotuner + retry‑on‑OOM guard solves the problem once and works on any GPU.**
+**TL;DR - Encoding an 8.8 M-document corpus on GPU is a constrained optimisation problem: maximise throughput while keeping the peak device-memory footprintbelow the hardware limit.
+The key levers are the _micro-batch_ size passed to the encoder (`encode_batch`) and the _queue-batch_ you feed to FAISS (`BATCH = k · encode_batch`).
+If either lever is set too high you hit `cudaMalloc`/OOM after hours of work; if set too low you leave 10-20 GPU-hours of performance on the table.
+A small autotuner + retry-on-OOM guard solves the problem once and works on any GPU.**

 ---

 ## Contents

 1. Why batch sizing matters
-2. Memory model – the maths
+2. Memory model - the maths
 3. Failure modes in the wild (our H100 crash)
 4. A generic autotune + retry recipe
-5. End‑to‑end implementation (30 LOC)
+5. End-to-end implementation (30 LOC)
 6. Cost & throughput numbers
-7. Best‑practice checklist
+7. Best-practice checklist
 8. Closing remarks

 ---

 ## 1 Why batch sizing matters

-Encoding with Sentence‑Transformers is an **embarrassingly parallel** workload: larger batches ↔ fewer kernel launches ↔ higher token‑throughput ([Medium][1]).
+Encoding with Sentence-Transformers is an **embarrassingly parallel** workload: larger batches ↔ fewer kernel launches ↔ higher token-throughput ([Medium][1]).
 On modern GPUs throughput scales almost linearly until the first batch exhausts free VRAM, at which point everything crashes with

 ```
 cudaMalloc error: out of memory